Effective date: 15 August 2019

 - External network or equipment problems outside of our reasonable control, such as bad routing tables between your internet service provider (ISP) and our server

-If we fall short of our Uptime commitment, we’ll apply a credit to each affected account equal to 10 times the amount that the workspace (or, as applicable, org) paid during the period Slack was down (we call these Service Credits).
+If we fall short of our uptime commitment, we’ll add credit to each affected account equal to 10 times the amount that the workspace (or, as applicable, org) paid during the period Slack was down (we call this service credit).

-Service Credits are not refunds, cannot be exchanged into a cash amount, are capped at a maximum of 30 days of paid service, require you to have paid any outstanding invoices and expire upon termination of your customer contract.
-Service Credits are the sole and exclusive remedy for any failure by Slack to meet its obligations under this SLA.
+Service credit is not a refund, cannot be exchanged into a cash amount, is capped at a maximum of 30 days of paid service, requires you to have paid any outstanding invoices and expires upon termination of your customer contract.
+Service credit is the sole and exclusive remedy for any failure by Slack to meet its obligations under this SLA.

-Note, Downtime doesn’t affect everyone at the same time or in the same way.
-For example, some accounts may receive Service Credits during an outage in their region, while other accounts in other regions that have not been similarly affected will not.
+Note, downtime doesn’t affect everyone at the same time or in the same way.
+For example, some accounts may receive service credit during an outage in their region, while other accounts in other regions that have not been similarly affected will not.

 As our business evolves, we may change our service level agreement.
 Customers can review the most current version of the service level agreement at any time by visiting this page.